kernvalley/whiskey-flat-days/_posts/2022/2021-11-11-app-updates.md

 respective app stores as well as the possibility of them being rejected by Microsoft or Apple.

-There are other things that I would like to add such as online bribes/donations for the may races, but that is up to the Kernville Chamber of Commerce.
+There are other things that I would like to add such as online bribes (donations) for the may races, but that is up to the Kernville Chamber of Commerce.